TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 ### External Correspondence
 Any incident that may potentially affect another organization shall be reported to that organization as soon as possible along with a summary sufficiently detailed to allow them to begin an investigation.

+If attacks are originating from an external organization's IP address space, coordination with the designated security contacts for the organization shall be conducted to alert them of the activity, ask for a response, and any necessary followup collaboration.

-Tickets being escalated or that are expected to be escalated to Law Enforcement or to parties outside the organization shall also include notification of management beforehand and during email, phone, or other correspondence.
+Tickets being escalated or that are expected to be escalated to parties outside the organization shall also include notification of management beforehand and during email, phone, or other correspondence.

 Example external parties include:
 - Law Enforcement